chusiang/wiki.drx.tw/README.md

 # Wiki | Drx.tw

 A wiki of chusiang.
-We can get this source code on [https://gitlab.com/chusiang/wiki.drx.tw](https://gitlab.com/chusiang/wiki.drx.tw). #movingtogitlab
+We can get this source code on [GitHub](https://github.com/chusiang/wiki.drx.tw) and [GitLab](https://gitlab.com/chusiang/wiki.drx.tw).

 ## 關於 Drx.tw (About Drx.tw)